DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book_with_cites.md

 ##### **The Statistical Annihilation of Childhood**

-The replacement of embodied, social play with isolated screen time is not a minor cultural shift; it is a fundamental transformation of the developmental environment for an entire generation.
+The replacement of embodied, social play with isolated screen time represents a fundamental transformation of the developmental environment for an entire generation.
 Jonathan Haidt frames the magnitude of this loss with a series of stark calculations.

 “Think of all the times you laughed with your friends in person,” he asks, “and cut that… it’s actually more than 50%.” \[Source: Galloway,